cnidaire/Master1_Internship/report.md

 ## Organization of the report

-FIXME: This section needs love.

-In my internship, I first reproduced the annotation of the sequences of @benavides_sinking_2022 in order to evaluate the annotation rate of the dataset of the study.
+In my internship, I first reproduced the processing and annotation of the sequences of @benavides_sinking_2022 with DADA2 in order to evaluate the annotation rate of the dataset of the study.
 The methodology for building, collect and processing the samples is described in Section \ref{sec.metabar}, \ref{sec.amplicon}, and \ref{sec.dada2} while the outcome of my replication attempt is presented in Section \ref{sec.res.dada2}.

-Then, I intended to improve the reference database of the *nifH* gene using the NCBI databases.
-These databases and how to interacted with it are described in Section \ref{sec.ncbi} and \ref{sec.entrez} while the explanations of what I did are presented in Section \ref{sec.res.python}.
+Then, I intended to improve the reference database of the *nifH* gene with Python using the NCBI databases.
+These databases and how to interacted with them are described in Section \ref{sec.ncbi} and \ref{sec.entrez} while the explanations of what I did are presented in Section \ref{sec.res.python}.

 <!-- First step: -->
 <!-- - reproduire les résultats précédents. -->